 A hybrid between Abert’s Towhee (P. aberti) and Canyon Towhee (P. fuscus) has also been reported (Johnson & Hopp, 2010).
 These species are sometimes included in the genus Melozone.

-Only two hybrids have been reported: a possible hybrid between Chipping Sparrow (S. passerina [in the paper called arizonae]) and Clay-colored Sparrow (S. pallida) in Mexico (Parkes, 1990) and a hybrid between Field Sparrow (S. pusilla) and Clay-colored Sparrow in Northern Vermont (Hoag, 1999).
+Only two hybrids have been reported: a possible hybrid between Chipping Sparrow (S. passerina; in the paper called arizonae) and Clay-colored Sparrow (S. pallida) in Mexico (Parkes, 1990) and a hybrid between Field Sparrow (S. pusilla) and Clay-colored Sparrow in Northern Vermont (Hoag, 1999).
+The latter hybrid has been confirmed with molecular data (Jones et al., 2019).

 Several hybrid have been reported, such as Golden-crowned Sparrow (Z. atricapilla) x White-throated Sparrow (Z. albicollis), Harris’ Sparrow (Z. querula) x White-crowned Sparrow (Z. leucophrys), and Golden-crowned Sparrow x White-crowned Sparrow (Miller, 1940; Payne, 1979).
 Intergeneric hybrids between Dark-eyed Junco (Junco hyemalis) and White-throated Sparrow have been described (Jung et al., 1994; Short & Simon, 1965; Townsend, 1883).